Kosher animals: Water creatures

 Sharks are considered to be ritually unclean according to these regulations, as their scales can only be removed by damaging the skin.
 A minor controversy arises from the fact that the appearance of the scales of swordfish is heavily affected by the ageing process—their young satisfy Nachmanides' rule, but when they reach adulthood they do not.

 Traditionally "fins" has been interpreted as referring to translucent fins.
 The Mishnah claims that all fish with scales will also have fins, but that the reverse is not always true.
-For the latter case, the Talmud argues that ritually clean fish have a distinct spinal column and flattish face, while ritually unclean fish don't have spinal columns and have pointy heads, which would define the shark and sturgeon (and related fish) as ritually unclean.
+For the latter case, the Talmud argues that ritually clean fish have a distinct spinal column and flattish face, while ritually unclean fish lack spinal columns and have pointy heads, which would define the shark and sturgeon (and related fish) as ritually unclean.

 Nevertheless, Aaron Chorin, a prominent 19th-century rabbi and reformer, declared that the sturgeon was actually ritually pure, and hence permissible to eat.
 Many Conservative rabbis now view these particular fish as being kosher, but most Orthodox rabbis do not.

 The question for sturgeon is particularly significant as most caviar consists of sturgeon eggs, and therefore cannot be kosher if the sturgeon itself is not.
 Sturgeon-derived caviar is not eaten by some Kosher-observant Jews because sturgeon possess ganoid scales instead of the usual ctenoid and cycloid scales.
 A vegetarian caviar substitute made from kelp has received kosher certification.
 Atlantic salmon roe is also kosher.

+When a kosher fish is removed from the water, it is considered "slaughtered", and it is unnecessary to ritually kill it in the manner of kosher livestock.
+Nonetheless, kosher law explicitly forbids the consumption of a fish while it is still alive.